fastly/fanout-leaderboard-demo/edge/README.md

 ## Usage

-Deploy this to your Fastly Compute@Edge service and set it up with a backend that runs the [main application](../).
+Deploy this to your Fastly Compute service and set it up with a backend that runs the [main application](../).

 This backend needs to be set up on your service as an entry in the **Hosts** section, and given the name `origin`.